dancher743/stalker-coc-mods-compilation/README.md

 19. Companions List HUD from Anomaly 1.5.1.2 (Anomaly Developers)
 20. A few 1.5 small fixes for 1.4.22 (nb79)
 21. Fix emission and psy storm CoC 1.4.22 (av661194)
+22. Fix buggy guard in the Rookie Village (av661194)